The

 every task becomes meaningless.
 Save it for accomplishments that

-require real effort.
+require real effort, such as:

 Praise